• Skip to primary navigation

 Since the sand sticks together, kinetic sand doesn’t scatter about like normal sand.
 It also doesn’t stick to clothing like playdough!
 Of course if your child drops it all over the floor, then it’s going to need picking up off the floor…!
 However it’s much easier to manage than normal sand and really easy to keep the playing area clean.
 The sand sticks together, stays clean and doesn’t spread.

 My tips?
-I recommend playing with the sand in a small box on a table, in an area with a hard floor.
+I recommend playing with the sand in a small box on a table, in an area with a hard or covered floor.
 Any dropped sand can be swept or picked up really easily.

 I also recommend the Beach Kinetic Sand over the regular kinetic sand for less mess.
 Both are amazing, but the beach sand is coarser and in my experience even less messy than the regular type.

-Doesn’t take up much space
+4. Doesn’t take up much space

 Living in a small space?
 Or just don’t have space for a big sand box?
 Fear not!
 Kinetic sand is designed to be used in a small table top sand box.
 It doesn’t take up much space and you don’t need too much of it.
 It’s the perfect indoor activity – small, yet fun!